-To dial in, please see the calendar item for this meeting: Community Advisory Committee (metroplanorlando.org)
+To dial in, please see the calendar item for this meeting:

-The MetroPlan Orlando offices are closed to the public in response to recent developments related to the COVID-19 pandemic.
+Virtual Meetings - The MetroPlan Orlando offices are closed to the public in response to recent developments related to the COVID-19 pandemic.
 Members of the public may access this virtual meeting and participate via the Zoom link above, or by dialing in.
 The agenda packet is available at MetroPlanOrlando.org in the Calendar section.

-(New to Zoom?
-You can get the app ahead of time and be ready for the meeting.
-Visit Zoom.us.)
+New to Zoom?
+You can learn how to be ready for the meetings at: MetroPlanOrlando.org/virtualmeetings